Moataz-Ab/AB-Testing-Analysis-Ecommerce-Website/README.md

 # A/B Testing Analysis for an Ecommerce Website

-This work is an analysis of A/B test results provided provided from an e-commerce website to test the user response to a new webpage design.
+This work is an analysis of A/B test results provided from an e-commerce website to test the user response to a new webpage design.

 The analysis aims to provide insights that help the decision makers in deciding whether to: